Peter Bergen: Career

 Bergen is vice president for global studies and fellows at New America, a non-partisan think tank in Washington, D.C. and CNN's national security analyst.

-He is a professor of practice at the School of Politics and Global Studies at Arizona State University, where he is the co-director of the Future Security Initiative, and the director of the Intelligence Community Center for Academic Excellence.
-He is a research fellow at Fordham University's Center on National Security.
+As of 2026, he is a Professor of Practice at the School of Politics and Global Studies at Arizona State University, where he is the co-director of the Future Security Initiative, and also the director of the Center on Intelligence and National Security.

-He hosted the Audible podcast In the Room with Peter Bergen from early 2023 to early 2025.
+As of 2026, Bergen is the chairman of the board of the Global Special Operations Foundation, a non-profit advocating for the interests of special operations forces, which together with US Special Operations Command, organizes the annual SOF Week conference in Tampa attended by some 25,000 members of the global special operations community.
+He is on the Advisory Council of the James W. Foley Legacy Foundation, which advocates for Americans held hostage or "wrongfully detained" by states.
+He is a member of the Corporation of the Perkins School in Watertown, MA, which educates deaf/blind children and young adults.

+As of 2026, Bergen is on the editorial board of Studies in Conflict & Terrorism, the leading scholarly journal in the field, and has testified 18 times before US congressional committees about national security issues, including the U.S. House of Representatives Homeland Security Committee and the U.S. Senate Foreign Relations Committee.

 He has held teaching positions at Harvard Kennedy School at Harvard University and the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.

-Bergen is on the editorial board of Studies in Conflict & Terrorism, the leading scholarly journal in the field, and has testified 18 times before US congressional committees, including the U.S. House of Representatives Homeland Security Committee and the U.S. Senate Foreign Relations Committee.
-He is a member of the Homeland Security Experts Group.
-Bergen is the chairman of the board of the Global Special Operations Foundation, a non-profit advocating for the interests of special operations forces.
-He is on the Advisory Council of the James W. Foley Legacy Foundation, which advocates for Americans held hostage or "wrongfully detained" by states.

-He was a fellow at New York University's Center on Law & Security between 2003 and 2011, was a contributing editor at The New Republic for many years, and editor of the South Asia Channel and South Asia Daily, online publications of Foreign Policy magazine from 2009 to 2016.
+He was a research fellow at Fordham University's Center on National Security from 2012 to 2025 and a fellow at New York University's Center on Law & Security between 2003 and 2011.
+He hosted the Audible podcast In the Room with Peter Bergen from 2023 to 2025.
+He was a contributing editor at The New Republic for many years, and editor of the South Asia Channel and South Asia Daily, online publications of Foreign Policy magazine from 2009 to 2016.
 He was the founding editor of the Coronavirus Daily Brief which operated during the pandemic.
+He was also a member of the Homeland Security Experts Group.